JuliaGild/project-2-/README.md

 ## Problem Description
 - The dataset titled “Employee Salaries - 2024” contains detailed information about employee compensation across various departments and divisions.
 -  It includes a total of 10,398 rows and 8 columns, each representing a different attribute related to employee salary data.
-The data was obtained from the US Government Database The columns in the dataset are as follows: Department, which provides the abbreviated name of the department; Department Name, which gives the full name of the department; and Division, which refers to specific teams or units within each department.
+The data was obtained from the US Government Database.
+The columns in the dataset are as follows: Department, which provides the abbreviated name of the department; Department Name, which gives the full name of the department; and Division, which refers to specific teams or units within each department.
 The Gender column identifies whether the employee is male (M) or female (F).
 Salary-related information includes Base Salary, which is a float data type representing the employee's annual base pay, 2024 Overtime Pay for any additional earnings from extra hours worked, and 2024 Longevity Pay, which accounts for bonus payments based on years of service.
 Lastly, the Grade column indicates the employee’s job level or classification (such as M3, EX2, or N17), although this field contains some missing values.
 Overall, this dataset provides a comprehensive snapshot of employee compensation, allowing for in-depth analysis of salary structures, gender pay comparisons, and departmental compensation trends.